fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 That when you put someone on a pedestal, you fall in love with your idea of them.
 And that places undue pressure on them.

-That if any of these comments gave you a negative reaction, it's probably because it's true ;)

 "The point of the fish story is merely that the most obvious, important realities are often the ones that are hardest to see and talk about.
 Stated as an English sentence, of course, this is just a banal platitude, but the fact is that in the day to day trenches of adult existence, banal platitudes can have a life or death importance"